strategineer/personal-website/content/tabletop/lobg/gming.md

 The Medusa.
 The owner and primary creator of the Maze.
 Owns almost everything inside.
 Immortal, has been everywhere, done everything.
 Estranged would be lover of Chronia Torn.

 Wants
-: • To successfully sleep with Chronia. • Wouldn’t mind having the Liches removed from her dungeon.
-(Draco Scabra is ok.) • To know (but refuses to ask) why Chronia stopped writing to her. • Something new to read. • Some way to neutralize or remove the powers of the Torn sisters.
-(See above.) • Anything vibrantly new and interesting in Art.
+: To successfully sleep with Chronia.
+: Wouldn't mind having the Liches removed from her dungeon.
+(Draco Scabra is ok.)
+: To know (but refuses to ask) why Chronia stopped writing to her.
+: Something new to read.
+: Some way to neutralize or remove the powers of the Torn sisters.
+(See above.)
+: Anything vibrantly new and interesting in Art.

 Does Not Want
 : Anyone messing with her stuff.
 Her dad getting out of that box.